ankit-rathi/ankit-rathi.github.io/_posts/2024-05-18-my-journey-to-peaceful-tradevesting-with-python.md

-Title: My Journey to Peaceful Tradevesting with Python
+---
-Date: 2024-05-18 06:53
+toc: true
-Author: ankitrathi
+layout: post
-Category: Uncategorized
+description: Framework for Stock Market
-Tags: Stock Market
+categories: [post]
-Slug: capsule-neural-networks-capsnets
+title: My Journey to Peaceful Tradevesting with Python
-Status: published
+---

 ![](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*vKtWR293fhbStOJN4IrsZw.png){:width="100%"}

 These are the excerpts from the session on ‘My Journey to Peaceful Tradevesting with Python’.

-Please note: The content (including my journey, approach, illustrations and examples) I shared here is for education and learning purpose only.
-There is no suggestion or recommendation of any kind, please do your own research before investing/trading.
+*Please note: The content (including my journey, approach, illustrations and examples) I shared here is for education and learning purpose only.
+There is no suggestion or recommendation of any kind, please do your own research before investing/trading.*

 In this session, you will learn:

-What is Tradevesting?
+- What is Tradevesting?
-How can you remain Peaceful in stock market?
+- How can you remain Peaceful in stock market?
-How can you leverage Python (or any other programming language) for peaceful tradevesting?
+- How can you leverage Python (or any other programming language) for peaceful tradevesting?

 Please feel free to check my other articles on this topic here: https://ankit-rathi.github.io/tradevesting/